AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ## Overview

-This document describes OpenTimelineIO's file bundle formats, `otiod` and `otioz`, as well as how to use the internal adapters to generate file bundles.
+This document describes OpenTimelineIO's file bundle formats, `otiod` and `otioz`, as well as how to use the internal adapters that read and write them.

-The OTIOZ/D File Bundle format packages OpenTimelineIO data and associated media into a single file.
-This can be useful for sending, archiving and interchange.
+The OTIOZ/D File Bundle formats package OpenTimelineIO data and associated media into a single file.
+This can be useful for sending, archiving and interchange of a single unit that collects cut information and media together.

 ## OTIOZ/D File Bundle Format Details

-File bundles have two separate encodings, OTIOZ and OTIOD.
-OTIOD is an encoding that uses a directory hierarchy of files, and OTIOZ is the identical structure packed into a single zipfile, currently using the python `zipfile` library.
-In either case they will contain a content.otio which is the cut information.
+There are two encodings for OTIO file bundles, OTIOZ and OTIOD.
+OTIOD is an encoding in the file system that uses a directory hierarchy of files.
+OTIOZ is the identical structure packed into a single .zip file, currently using the python `zipfile` library.
+Both contain a content.otio entry at the top level which contains the cut information for the bundle.

 ### Structure